williamlamjy/mTracker/docs/UserGuide.md

 * `Name` Name of the crypto.
 Empty name is not allowed.
 * `Current Price`  Current price of the crypto.
 Requires a positive number.
 * `Sentiment` Sentiment of the crypto.
 * `Expiry` Expiry date of the crypto.
-Date only in the `YYYY-MM-DD` format is allowed.
+Date only in the `YYYY-MM-DD` format is allowed and it should be a date in the future.
 * `Remarks` Any additional optional remarks about the cryptocurrency the user would like to keep note of in mTracker.